 Simply take the freeway towards exit 65A for Villanova Dr, make a right onto Villanova, and turn right onto Harvard Ave, where the Social Security office Reno will be on your right.

 By public transit: The 9 bus, which runs north and south past the airport, drops patrons off at Harvard Way & Vassar St, which is directly beside Reno’s Social Security office.

 Other public transportation options do not run close enough to the Social Security office in Reno to use well — if this bus is not closely accessible, it may be best to get a ride from a trusted friend or family member, or call your local office at the number above to discuss your options.

 Reno’s ODAR Office

-The United States contains several Offices of Disability Adjudication and Review (ODARs) to handle disability applications that are denied after their initial attempt.
+Now known as the Office of Hearings Operations (OHO), the United States contains several Offices of Disability Adjudication and Review (ODARs) to handle disability applications that are denied after their initial attempt.

 Here, applicants can schedule application appeals, where they present their case at a hearing in front of an administrative law judge (ALJ) for further review.

 Address: 300 Booth St. Suite 4000, Reno, NV 89509